The HyperDev Manifesto: Ship Production Code in Hours, Not Quarters

 Three to five senior engineers with full AI tool access will outship a team of fifteen using 2015 methods.
 I've seen it happen repeatedly.

-But—and this is critical—you have to actually trust the team.
+The catch is that you have to actually trust the team.
 Remove the approval bottlenecks.
 Kill the change advisory board for low-risk changes.
 Let experienced engineers own their decisions.

 Principle 4: Instant Onboarding

-Remember when new developers needed six months to become productive?
-When the codebase knowledge lived entirely in senior developers' heads?
+Remember when new developers needed six months to become productive, and the codebase knowledge lived entirely in senior developers' heads?
+That's over.

 Feed your documentation, architectural decisions, and code patterns to an AI assistant.
 New team members can ask questions and get answers that sound like they came from someone who's been on the team for years.
-Because in a sense, they did—the AI absorbed all that institutional knowledge.
+In a sense they did, because the AI absorbed all that institutional knowledge.

-We're seeing new developers contribute meaningful code in days, not months.
+We're seeing new developers contribute meaningful code within a few days instead of months.
 The context lives in the system now, not just in people's heads.

 Principle 5: Risk Management Built-In

-Experienced developers review all AI-generated changes.
-No exceptions.
-The AI writes the first draft; humans make it production-ready.
-This is faster than humans writing first drafts, and often higher quality because the AI doesn't get tired or take shortcuts at 4pm on Friday.
+Experienced developers review every AI-generated change, no exceptions.
+The AI writes the first draft and humans make it production-ready.
+That's faster than humans writing first drafts, and often higher quality, because the AI doesn't get tired or take shortcuts at 4pm on a Friday.

-Immediate testing after every feature.
-Not "testing sprint"—actual testing as part of the feature work itself.
+Testing happens immediately after every feature.
+Not a separate "testing sprint," but actual testing as part of the feature work itself.

 Real-World Proof: The Six-Week Feature That Took 36 Hours

 A client came to us with a feature request.
-Their internal team estimated six weeks.
-Standard enterprise timeline—one week for planning, two weeks for development, one week for testing, two weeks for deployment and monitoring.
+Their internal team estimated six weeks: one week for planning, two for development, one for testing, two for deployment and monitoring.
+A standard enterprise timeline.

 We estimated two days.